Security of device-independent quantum key distribution protocols: a review: Security analyses

 \subsection{Upper bounds}

 While security proofs require us to find lower bounds on the secret key length $\ell$ (and equivalently, the secret key rate $r$), upper bounds on the secret key rate of DI-QKD protocols indicate how much further they can be improved.

-For example, when the upper bound of the key rate for a specific protocol matches its lower bound, we can conclude that the security proof is tight and one needs to modify the protocol if one hopes to improve its key rate.
-In this case, one cannot hope to improve the key rate of that protocol by improving the proof techniques, although the effort in developing new proof techniques can still be fruitful if they are applicable to other protocols or if they give fundamental insights on the optimal attacks for the protocol.
+For example, when the upper bound of the key rate for a specific protocol matches its lower bound, we can conclude that the security proof is tight and one needs to modify the protocol if one hopes to improve its key rate, instead of trying to improve the proof.

-One can also derive upper bounds that hold for a \emph{family} of protocols, as was done in a number of recent works~\cite{kaur_2020,winczewski2019,arnon2021upper,christandl2021upper,farkas2021bell,kaur2021dynamic}, some of which we discuss further below.
+One can also derive upper bounds that hold for a \emph{family} of protocols, as was done in a number of recent works~\cite{kaur_2020,winczewski2019,arnon2021upper,christandl2021upper,kaur2021dynamic,lukanowski2022upper}, some of which we discuss further below.
 In the most general case, one could allow that family to include all possible DI-QKD protocols (based on some fixed honest behaviour), but the existing works consider slightly more restricted families, e.g.~only protocols where the secret key is generated from the device outputs (rather than inputs), or in some cases only protocols where the inputs are announced.
 In this section, we shall refer to such bounds as \textit{protocol-independent}, though with the implicit understanding that the bounds hold only for a corresponding family of protocols.

-In principle, if such a bound were to be saturated by a protocol, one could conclusively rule out the possibility that any alternative protocols from the family can attain a higher key rate, and instead focus protocol design efforts on protocols outside that family.
+As with protocol-dependent bounds, if such a bound were to be saturated by a protocol, one could conclusively rule out the possibility that any alternative protocols from the family can attain a higher key rate, and instead focus protocol design efforts on protocols outside that family.
+However, as such bounds cannot be optimised using features of one specific protocol, but must apply to all protocols from the family, they tend to be less tight than protocol-dependent bounds.

-Since a DI-QKD protocol can be seen as a special case of DD-QKD protocol, one common strategy for upper-bounding the DI-QKD key rate achievable from a behaviour is to use an upper bound on the DD-QKD key rate from a state, and minimise over all states that give the observed behaviour.
-Mathematically, if $r_\text{DD}(\rho)$ is the secret key rate achievable from the state $\rho$ with DD-QKD, and $r_\text{DI}(P)$ is the secret key rate achievable from the behaviour $P(a,b|x,y)$ with DI-QKD,

-where the minimisation is over all states $\rho$ that can exhibit the behaviour $P(a,b|x,y)$, since there is no device-independent way to distinguish between these states.
-We will therefore also discuss some DD-QKD upper bounds in this section.